hatfieldlibrary/marc_data_migration/README.md

                         Insert records into database while replacing fields with OCLC API data.
 Requires --use-database flag with database name.
-  -comp, --compare_oclc_numbers
-                        Retrieve OCLC records and compare oclc numbers in the response and with the original input file.
-Logs the discrepancies for analysis.
   -nt, --no-title-check
                         Skip the fuzzy title match on 245 fields before updating records.
 You probably do not want to do this.